Doppia-T/LinkeBot/README.md

 password: mystrongpassword
 ```

-For the target setup, edit the `config/linkebot.yaml` file inside the same directory.
+For the target setup, edit the `config/linkebot.yaml` file.

 ```yaml
 targets: